HEAVEN ON EARTH

 THE MONKEY ROAD

-You can reach the capital of the Loreto region, Iquitos by air (approx. 3,5 hours) or travel at the Amazon River from the Amazonian town of Colombia, Leticia - by speed boat (approx. 10 hours) or slow boat (around 3 days).
+You can access Iquitos, the capital of Loreto, by air (approximately 2 hours) or embark on a scenic journey along the Amazon River from the Amazonian town of Leticia in Colombia on a so-called "lancier" (slow local ferry) or speed boat.
+Choose between a speed boat (approximately 10 hours) or a more slow option with the local boat ferry (around 3 days).

 Location of Pacaya Samiria National Reserve